 The Moon: A lot.
 It’s quite lonely up here sometimes, you know.
 I’ll tell you about my other friend, he is a sailor.
 But later sometime, for now, I wish you a sweet night.

 Me: Talk to you soon.
 I am feeling sleepy.
 Good night!

-· I got an average response in class.
-It is so that people like straightforward love stories and adventure tales more than any experimental tale like one of a friendship between a boy and a tree.
+· I got an average response in the class.
+It is so that people like straightforward love stories and adventure tales more than any experimental tale like that of a friendship between a boy and a tree.
 Well, this will not stop me from continuing.
 I asked my ink pen and he said nothing.
 Instead, he was ready to write.
-So am I.
+So was I.

 · Tim can’t be a single child or an adopted child or mentally challenged or troubled at school or anything weird and obvious.
 Tim should be normal and a happy go lucky child.
 I want him to be one of us, whose innocent mind bonds with a tree.
 I think I’ll make him a hostler and his school will be in a beautiful hill station.
 This sounds familiar but I have to start with this basic idea.
 Because later in the story I’ll have to deal with lots of How’s and Where’s etc.

 · Ella disagrees.
 I never want to fight with my best friend but we sometimes upset each other a lot.
-Like yesterday she said that the story is too something and when I asked her to describe what something, she said it is risky to write such out of the place stories.
+Like yesterday she said that the story is too “something” and when I asked her to describe exactly what this “something” is, she said it is risky to write such out of place stories.
 We are not talking, for now.

 · After two days she messaged me sorry.
 I did the same.
 We are back.